 What is a DUG?

-A Departmental Undergraduate Group (DUG) is a group of concentrators that aims to create a sense of community within an academic department.
-DUGs help students make and strengthen connections with other concentrators, professors, and concentrator alums; provide a means for first- and second-year students to explore various concentrations; and enable concentrators to explore potential career opportunities related to their disciplines.
+A Departmental Undergraduate Group (DUG) is a group of concentrators that aims to create a sense of community within their concentration.
+DUGs help students make and strengthen connections with other concentrators, professors, and concentrator alums; provide a means for first- and second-year students to explore various concentrations; and enable concentrators to explore potential career opportunities and pathways related to their field(s) of study.

 What do DUGS do?

-DUGs organize events ranging from study breaks for concentrators, lunches or teas with faculty members, field trips to relevant sites (such as museums or documentary screenings), panels with guest speakers, workshops with alumni, capstone/thesis celebrations, movie nights, and more!
-(For help with event planning, visit the SAO Event Planning Guide or email the DUG Coordinators at [email protected].)
+DUGs organize events ranging from study breaks for concentrators, meals or teas with faculty members, field trips to relevant sites (such as museums or documentary screenings), panels with guest speakers, workshops with alumni, capstone/thesis celebrations, movie nights, and more!
+(For help with event planning, visit the SAO Event Planning Guide or email the DUG Coordinators at email@example.com.)

 How do I get involved with a DUG?

-There are many DUGs on campus representing a broad number of concentrations.
-First, check the Focal Point website to see if your department has a DUG with a website--DUG student leaders are listed in the lower right-hand corner of the concentration's description.
+First, check the Focal Point website to see if your department has a DUG with a website--DUG student leaders are listed at the end of the description of the concentration.
 If a DUG doesn’t exist in your department, you should start one yourself!

-- Facilitate building relationships among prospective concentrators, current concentrators, and faculty within an academic community across campus.
+- Facilitate building relationships among prospective concentrators, current concentrators, and faculty within a concentration.

-- Highlight undergraduate interdisciplinary and personal academic experiences through diverse and innovative student-centered means.
+- Provide meaningful academic and personal experiences through diverse and innovative student-centered programming.